 What is a landing page?

-A landing page is a page on your website where you can offer a resource from your business in exchange for a visitor's contact information.
-Marketers can capture this contact information using a lead-capture form, where visitors can enter details like their name, email address, and job title.
+A landing page is a specific page on your website where you collect a visitor's contact information in exchange for a resource, like an ebook.
+This contact information is collected using a lead-capture form where visitors enter details like their name, email address, and job title.

 What is a landing page used for?